iulianraduat/react-autosync-height/README.md

 ### 1.4.0

 - Added a debug prop so we get notified in the console how it is changed the height

+### 1.4.1

+- Optimized the alteration of attributes